gwvandoren/learn-git-milestones/README.md

 --- | --- | ---
 1a | 1st Favorite emoji |  🐿️
 1b | Link to `commit #1 from Github.com` | <a href="https://github.com/omundy/learn-git-milestones/commit/abd2378816d4e8cf242e0f43c3ff9ba602339d86">link</a>
-1c | Link to markdown tables docs |
+1c | Link to markdown tables docs | <a href="https://docs.github.com/en/get-started/writing-on-github/working-with-advanced-formatting/organizing-information-with-tables">link</a>
 1d | What does `log` do? |
 2a | 2nd Favorite emoji |
 2b | Link to `commit #2 from Github Desktop` |